satyaprakash009/Stereo-Image-Feature-Matching-and-Camera-Pose-Estimation/README.md

 - **Evaluation**: Accuracy of the camera pose estimation is assessed by comparing estimated rotation and translation with ground truth values.
 Errors in rotation and translation are computed.

 ### 7. Detecting and Removing Moving Objects (Bonus)
-- **Techniques**: Use background subtraction to detect moving objects.
-Use optical flow to further refine the detection of moving objects.
-Adjust the thresholding to ensure that we retain sufficient matches.
+- **Techniques**: Use background subtraction to detect moving objects,optical flow to further refine the detection of moving objects and then adjust the thresholding to ensure that we retain sufficient matches.
 ## Results and Visualizations

 ### 1. Feature Detection and Matching